Why you need a compelling multi-year plan

-A lot of companies do not have clearly defined plans which are written down, communicated to all employees and monitored on a continuous basis.
+A lot of companies do not know why they need to have clearly defined year plans which are written down, communicated to all employees and monitored on a continuous basis.
 Hence the results of these companies will be mediocre and if the results are good this is quite often a case of pure luck.
 Of course you don’t want to leave it up to luck as a manager.
 You really want to drive or results and get them!

 One of the key principles for any field of management is to create a compelling long-term vision together with a good multi-year plan in order to give the organization focus and drive for results.
 This article explains the 5 essential must do’s for creating a compelling multi-year plan.